hknio/wasmcov/README.md

 Examples of implementation for different platforms can be found [here](https://github.com/hknio/wasmcov-near-sdk-rs/compare/hknio:wasmcov-near-sdk-rs:55020df8e99057815685b75b70955cb79a9dfe28...wasmcov) and [here](https://github.com/radixdlt/radixdlt-scrypto/pull/1640/files).

-4. Handle coverage data writing
+3. Handle coverage data writing in tests

 Once you've extracted the coverage data (either through logs, storage, file writes etc) you should invoke `wasmcov::write_profraw(coverage_data)` to write the coverage data to a `.profraw` file.
 This file can then be used to generate a `.profdata` file.